intel/intel-extension-for-pytorch/docs/tutorials/llm.rst

 Platforms
 ~~~~~~~~~~~~~
 All above workloads are validated on Intel® Data Center Max 1550 GPU.
-The WoQ (Weight Only Quantization) int4 workloads are also partially validated on Intel® Core™ Ultra series (Lunar Lake) with Intel® Arc™ Graphics.
+The WoQ (Weight Only Quantization) INT4 workloads are also partially validated on Intel® Core™ Ultra series (Arrow Lake-H, Lunar Lake) with Intel® Arc™ Graphics and Intel® Arc™ B-Series GPUs (code-named Battlemage).
 Refer to Weight Only Quantization INT4 section.

 *Note*: The above verified models (including other models in the same model family, like "meta-llama/Llama-2-7b-hf" from Llama family) are well supported with all optimizations like indirect access KV cache, fused ROPE, and prepacked TPP Linear (fp16).
 For other LLMs families, we are working in progress to cover those optimizations, which will expand the model list above.